SuperOfficeDocs/superoffice-docs/user-guide/en/custom-objects/udef/add.md

 ### I cannot create a new field

 If you find you are not allowed to create a new field, this may be because you have already reached the [maximum number of permitted fields][1] of this type.
 You must then delete an existing field before you can insert a new one.

-Note also that four of each type of field (Short text, Long text, Number, Decimal) are searchable.
-This means that if you do not specify that some of the fields are to be searchable, you will only be able to specify for example six Decimal fields.
+Four of each type of field (Short text, Long text, Number, Decimal) are searchable.
+For example, if you do not mark any fields searchable, you can specify only six Decimal fields.

 ## Related topics